OctopusDeploy/blog/blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md

 ---
-title: Bitbucket Pipelines - Pipes and integrating with Octopus Deploy
+title: "Bitbucket Pipelines: Pipes and integrating with Octopus Deploy"
-description: What are Bitbucket Pipes and how can you integrate them in your Bitbucket pipeline with Octopus Deploy?
-This post covers what Pipes are and how to integrate Bitbucket pipelines with Octopus.
+description: What are Bitbucket Pipes and how can you integrate them in your Bitbucket Pipeline with Octopus Deploy?
 author: mark.harrison@octopus.com
 visibility: private
-published: 2020-04-13
+published: 3020-04-13
 metaImage: bitbucket-cd.png
 bannerImage: bitbucket-cd.png
 tags: